BetSmartMedia/Lazorse/README.rst

 Lazorse!
 ========

-Lazorse is a connect middleware stack with a strong emphasis on extensibility that routes requests, coerces parameters, dispatches to handlers, and renders a response.
+Lazorse is a web-framework with a strong emphasis on extensibility and seperation of various concerns into independant middleware layers.

+It includes middleware to route requests, coerce parameters, dispatch to handlers, and render a response.
 It borrows heavily from `other <zappa>`_ `awesome <coffeemate>`_ nodejs `web frameworks <express>`_ but with a couple of twists designed to make writing machine-consumable ReSTful APIs a little easier.
 Because it's all "just middleware", you can also pull out and re-arrange the various pieces to better suit the needs of your application.

-Be sure to check out the walkthrough_ and `API docs`_!
+Be sure to check out the guide_ and `API docs`_!

 What's the deal with the name?
 ------------------------------